Graduation (2016 film)

-Graduation (Bacalaureat) is a 2016 Romanian-language tragedy film produced, written, and directed by Cristian Mungiu and starring Adrian Titieni and Maria-Victoria Dragus.
-Set in Transylvania, the film focuses on a doctor's quest to fix his daughter's exam results by underhanded means.
+Graduation (Bacalaureat) is a 2016 tragedy drama film produced, written, and directed by Cristian Mungiu.
+Set in Transylvania, it stars Adrian Titieni as Romeo, a doctor on a quest to fix his daughter's (Maria-Victoria Dragus) exam results by underhanded means.

+The film had its world premiere at the main competition of the 2016 Cannes Film Festival on 19 May, where it won the Best Director award.

 Plot

 Romeo is a middle-aged doctor employed at a local hospital in the Romanian region of Transylvania.
-He lives with his wife, Magda, and their 18-year-old daughter, Eliza, who has got a scholarship to Cambridge University.
+He lives with his wife, Magda, and their 18-year-old daughter, Eliza, who has got a scholarship to the University of Cambridge.
 She is preparing to sit her final exams and needs to maintain a grade of at least 90% to take up her scholarship.
 Romeo is a doting father and drives Eliza to school regularly.

 Romeo's girlfriend, Sandra, is a teacher at Eliza's school.
 One day while visiting Sandra he receives a message: Eliza has been assaulted near her school.
 She has a sprained wrist and is emotionally shaken up but is not seriously injured.
 She reveals that the assailant tried to rape her but did not succeed.

 The next day Eliza must sit for her first examination.
 The headmaster tries to exclude her because she is wearing a cast on her wrist - notes can be hidden in a cast.
 Sandra intervenes and the headmaster backs down.
 The cast slows her writing and time runs out before she is finished - she will need nearly perfect results on the remaining exams to claim her scholarship.

 At the police station the chief inspector suggests to Romeo that Eliza's exam results can be fixed in exchange for expediting a liver transplant for a corrupt official, a Mr. Bulai.

 That evening Romeo discusses the plan with Magda and she immediately rejects it - she fears the corruption in Romania will affect Eliza's fresh start at Cambridge.
 Romeo argues that the exams are a mere formality, otherwise meaningless.
 She is unmoved.
 Romeo presents the plan to Eliza and implores her to accept a little help now to ensure a brighter future.
 She listens to him but doesn't make any committed responses, and Romeo tells her to do what she thinks is best before he leaves to let her rest.

 The next day Romeo goes to the police station to see the CCTV from Eliza's attack.
 As he waits at the school for Eliza to complete her second exam, he speaks to her boyfriend, Marius.
 Romeo listens to what Marius has to say about what happened on the morning of the attack and is put off by Marius' aloofness of the whole incident.
 Because he was late, Eliza was left on her own.
 He also assumed Eliza went off to class and did not seek her out.
 Eliza and Marius go off together on his motorbike.